Skip to content

 ) : ViewModel() { ... }

-Route with navigation arguments definition:
+Route definition:

 data class ScreenDetails(val id: String)

-Leaking navigation implementation
+Solution 1: Leaking the navigation implementation

 @HiltViewModel